tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 path1: /publishingapis.html
 ---

 Pretty much every IT shop uses some form of version control with their software code.
 Version control is how developers collaborate and manage their work.
-When you use docs-as-code tools, you'll invariably use version control such as Git.
+When you use docs-as-code tools, you'll probably also use version control such as Git.
 Version control is such an important element to learn, we'll dive more deeply into it here.
-To provide variety from the GitHub wikis tutorial, in this section, you'll use the GitHub Desktop client instead.
+To provide variety from the [GitHub wikis tutorial](pubapis_github_wikis.html), in this section we'll use the GitHub Desktop client instead.

 * TOC
 {:toc}